tc39/notes/meetings/2018-07/july-26.md

 DD: Well, C++ will put `web_view` in `std::`.
 (Laughs)

-MS: I agree, you want some functionality, not some broad capability.
+MLS: I agree, you want some functionality, not some broad capability.
 We want something that's easy for people to remember.

 SCR:In Android, for example the standard library will get implemented but then it will take years to make it into the actual platform and widespread enough to use.
 You end up with messy ways that you implement fallbacks and polyfills; for example, you need to pull in polyfill code for everyone, even browsers that support said feature, unless you have sophisticated fallback mechanisms.
 I think that a really important part of this discussion is how do we deal with this and make a transparent and standard way for dealing with these fallbacks/polyfills rather than dumping the fallback/polyfill problem into user land.